Vite

 )

-Before proceeding, ensure that your project includes a CSS reset.
-If you're using Tailwind CSS, you can skip this step since it comes with a built-in reset.
+Before proceeding, ensure your project includes a CSS reset.
+If you are using Tailwind CSS, you already have one.